wp-plugins/bepro-listings/readme.txt

 	19. Custom posts - Listings are separate to your other posts in the admin and front end.
 	20. Shortcodes - Several ways to feature the information and engage your visitor.
 There are currently 7 shortcodes in the free plugin and several more available through addons
 	21. Hooks & Filters - Developers will love the documentation & ability to easily extend features.
-	22. Email Notifications - Requires BePro Email (100% free).
-Add, edit, delete notifications
+	22. Email Notifications - Add, edit, delete notifications.
+Requires BePro Email (100% free)
 	23. Shortcode Builder - Use our tinymce button to build the shortcodes easily

 = POPULAR USES =

-BePro Listings can be integrated into your **current theme** and capture specifically the information that your directory needs.
+Use any BePro Listings compatible theme for plug and play functionality.
+Also, BePro Listings can be integrated into your **current theme** with some developer help and capture specifically the information that your directory needs.
 Look at some of the ways people are using the plugin:

-	* Paid Listings - Charge users per category or charge a flat fee to submit a listing (BePro Cart required).
+	* Paid Listings - Unlimited payment packages or charge per category (BePro Cart required, providing paypal and other payment gateway addons).
 Or use one of our membership addons to limit listings and features by level
 	* Real Estate - Perfect way to showcase, buildings, apartments, hotels, and other locations.
 In fact, we have a free BePro Listings Realestate addon
 	* Car Dealer - List your vehicle inventory, cars, trucks, boats, planes etc. Or use geo features for Fleet Tracking
 	* Link Directory - List, price, and link to amazon products or other popular affilate campaigns.